 My current research concerns an understanding of the Arab revolutions-- historically, comparatively, and sociologically.
-In particular I am interested in understanding the place of popular classes in these revolutions.
+In particular I am interested in exploring the place of popular classes in these revolutions.
 I like to narrate the story of these (notably the Tunisian and Egyptian) revolutions from the perspective of subaltern classes.

 - Ph.D, Universoty of Kent (UK)

 - Elected as Chair of Islam in the Modern World, University of Leiden; Inaugural Agha Khan Chair of Islamic Humanities at Brown University; Bastian Professor of Global and Transnational Studies, University of Illinois; Named as Ford Foundation Fellow, MacArthur Fellow, Open Society Fellow, Guggenheim Fellow.